atk4/data/docs/persistence/sql/overview.md

 grouping, ordering, unions as well as queries on result-set.

 - See {ref}`quickstart` if you would like to start learning DSQL.
-- See https://github.com/atk4/dsql-primer for various working
-  examples of using DSQL with a real data-set.

 ## DSQL is Part of Agile Toolkit